Canada: Taking road and highway congestion seriously

 CPCS experts help the Canadian Automobile Association (CAA) combat highway congestion by identifying top traffic bottlenecks in Canada.

 Highway congestion in Canada costs people billions of dollars every year.
-Canadians lose countless of hours behind the wheel — hours that could be used to be productive at work.
-This is not to mention how wasted fuel puts a dent in both our wallet and the environment.
+Canadians lose countless of hours behind the wheel and wasted fuel is both costly and harmful to the environment.

-“We used provincial traffic volume data and vehicle speed data to determine if a particular highway stretch counts as a bottleneck,” says Vivek Sakhrani, transportation expert at CPCS.
-“We then ranked these bottlenecks based on how many hours and how much fuel they waste,” adds Vivek.
+“We used provincial traffic volume data and vehicle speed data to determine if a particular highway stretch counts as a bottleneck,” says Vivek Skhrani, transportation expert at CPCS.
+“We then ranked these bottlenecks based on how many hours and how much fuel they waste.”

 Turns out that Canada’s worst bottlenecks combine for just 65 km.
 Yet, they waste a total of 11.5 million hours and enough fuel to fill nine Olympic pools per year.